tvadde/CocktailBook/README.md

 - Icons are not provided in the assets, so use appropriate SF Symbols
 - The app should have a proper UI in both light and dark mode
 - While good looking design is nice, it is not the main criteria by which the app is assessed.
 Clean, readable and maintainable code is more important
-- Use of third party code is not needed to complete either the required or optional tasks, however there is no restrictions of using any.
+- Use of third party code is not needed to complete either the required or optional tasks, however there are no restrictions of using any.
 There should be a very good reason to use third party code over the APIs provided by iOS
 - Try and adhere to Apple's [Human Interface Guidelines](https://developer.apple.com/design/human-interface-guidelines/) as much as possible

 ## Optional (Bonus) Tasks